top of page

 • A double nappy system must be worn at all times for health and safety purposes.

-• We highly recommend a reusable nappy; Bambino Mio Swim Nappy - these are not only better for the environment but are more cost effective or alternatively a disposable nappy - Huggies Little Swimmers.
+• I highly recommend a reusable nappy; Bambino Mio Swim Nappy - these are not only better for the environment but are more cost-effective or alternatively a disposable nappy - Huggies Little Swimmers.

-• A Neoprene nappy must be worn over the top, with elastic leg and waist bands; these fit snug to prevent any little accidents.
+• A Neoprene nappy must be worn over the top, with elastic leg and waistbands; these fit snugly to prevent any little accidents.

 • A neoprene suit can be worn in the water for extra warmth if needed and we have spares of all sizes if you want to borrow one.

-• We recommend pre-schoolers to wear goggles during our swimming lessons, they can be purchased from TYR.
+• Toddlers can wear goggles during swimming lessons, they can be purchased from TYR.

-Please note your teacher may refuse entry into the pool if they feel the nappy protection is inadequate.
+Please note I may refuse entry into the pool if I feel the nappy protection is inadequate.

 PREM BABIES